Can I Use My Debit Card In Japan?

 Shinto shrines, Buddhist temples, and castles

 The entrance fees for Shinto shrines, Buddhist temples, and castles must be paid using cash, so if you plan on visiting these types of places in Japan, prepare enough cash for each.
-(If you want some ideas of the best castles to visit, check my previous post here).

 Normal ticket machines

-Normal ticket machines at JR train stations are usually cash only.
+Regular ticket machines at JR train stations are usually cash only.
 They are used for buying tickets or recharging IC cards, but the payment is cash-only.

 Vending machines